 Dear Friends & Family,

-In 1952, my parents bestowed upon me the birth name, “Margo,” but decades later, I changed the spelling to “Margot:” For the complete story, read the entry, “Vision.”
+In 1952, my parents bestowed upon me the birth name, “Margo,” but decades later, I changed the spelling to “Margot:” For the complete story, read the entry, “Vision,” in the Archives of this blog.

-I am a wife, mother, mother-in-law, grandmother, sister, aunt, and friend.
-I am also a “breast cancer patient,” a connection to one out of every eight women.
+I am a wife, mother, grandmother, sister, aunt, and friend.
+I am also a “breast cancer patient,” a fact that connects me to one out of every eight women.
 In June 2014, I received the designation, “breast cancer survivor.”

 Stephen and I have been married since 1973.
-It has been 40 wonderful years – but please — do not bother to ask me, for I never speak about those other years.
+It has been 43 “wonderful” years – but please — do not bother to ask me, for I never speak about those other years.

-My Professor, also known as Mr. Romance, does not conform to the “Hallmark” calendar — but he brings me surprise gifts, compliments, and breakfast in bed.
+My Professor, also known as Mr. Romance, does not conform to the “Hallmark” calendar — but he does bring me surprise gifts, compliments, and breakfast in bed.

 I humor My Professor by pretending to play the role of “Eliza Doolittle” to his “Henry Higgins.”
 However, in truth, he performs “Rumpole” to my “Hilda” [“She Who Must Be Obeyed”].